andreacorinti/andreacorinti.com/src/site/about.md

 <del>If you want, there's a **HTML** version too!</del> -> work in progress

-And, even if I don't like the site very much, I'm also on [Linkedin](https://www.linkedin.com/in/andrea-corinti/).
+And, even if I don't like it very much, I'm also on [Linkedin](https://www.linkedin.com/in/andrea-corinti/).

 🇮🇹 Per il [**curriculum vitae in Italiano, clicca qui**](https://andreacorinti.github.io/cv-it.pdf)